ThomasVon2021/Raspberry-HDMI-CSI-I2S/README.md

 ## Version
 C780 module is divided into C780A and C780B versions according to the number of CSI-2 channels.C780A supports 2 CSI-2 channels, up to 1080P50fps HDMI input.And C780B supports 4 CSI-2 channels, up to 1080P60fps HDMI input.
 ## <a href="https://github.com/ThomasVon2021/Raspberry-HDMI-CSI-I2C/wiki" target="_blank">Wiki</a>
-The documentation of this project.
+The documentation of this project.The hardware parameters of C780 and how to useC780 to use video and audio in raspberry pi are introduced in detail.
 ## Hardware parameters
 **C780A**
 * HDMI input: supports up to 1080P50fps on raspberry pi(Limited by the number of CSI-2 channels)